SeldonIO/seldon-core/samples/local-examples.md

 ```
 ### Experiment

-We will use two SKlearn Iris classification models to illustrate experiments.
+We will use two SKlearn Iris classification models to illustrate an experiment.

 ```bash